 It’s why Rory started working with Solutions Driven – we used a process that activated top passive talent, identified a route to market and found people who would be interested in these type of roles.

-This means that your recruiter can blend seamlessly with your team, working as an extension of your own Talent Acquisition, while taking some of the pressure off.
+This means that your recruiter can blend seamlessly with your talent acquisition function, working as an extension of your own Talent Acquisition, while taking some of the pressure off.